Posted: Friday, October 6, 2017 - 1:05pm

 Joy Reid, national correspondent for MSNBC and host of "AM Joy" and "The Reid Report," will be the keynote speaker for the 2018 Community MLK Celebration in January.
 Reid is the author of the book Fracture: Barack Obama, the Clintons and the Racial Divide and is former managing editor of theGrio.com.

 Reid's address is set for Tuesday, January 23rd, 2018 at 6:30 p.m. at the Paramount Theater.
 The event is free and open to the public, but tickets are required.
-Ticket reservations may be made starting in early December from www.theparamount.net.
+Ticket reservations may be made starting Friday, December 8th at 10am from www.theparamount.net.

 Posted: Friday, January 27, 2017 - 12:00am